sampanayak/ccfl-elastic/README.md

 • Data cleaning using Python programming language
 • Develop config file for each index
-•	Developing and optimizing Big data pipelines using Logstash.
+•	Develop and optimize Big data pipelines using Logstash.
 •	Generating Data Visualization and Dashboards using Kibana
 •	Analyzing data from heterogeneous data sources such as querying multiple tables from Oracle, PostgreSQL databases.
 •	Indexing, analyzing unstructured data with Elasticsearch, Logstash and Kibana.